skywalker0823/chichivio/README.md

 ## How to use
+Need to fill in the .env file with the information in the .env.example file.

 ### Development mode
 * python3 -m venv venv(only need to do once, if you have already created a virtual environment, you can skip this step)
 * source venv/bin/activate